Switch Administration Commands

 ntp server

-The ntp server command adds a Network Time Protocol (NTP) server to running-config.
-If the command specifies a server that already exists in running-config, it will modify the server settings.
+The ntp server command adds a Network Time Protocol (NTP) server to the running-config.
+If the command specifies an existing server in the running-config, it modifies the server settings.
 The switch synchronizes the system clock with an NTP server when running-config contains at least one valid NTP server.

 The switch supports NTP versions 1 through 4.
 The default is version 4.

-The prefer option specifies a preferred NTP server, which is used as the NTP server if not discarded by NTP.
+The prefer option specifies a preferred NTP server to use as the NTP server if not discarded by NTP.

 The no ntp server and default ntp server commands remove the specified NTP server from running-config.
 To remove an NTP server configured in a user-defined VRF, include the VRF name in the no ntp server command.